- Coach Kim Joo Young – SKY Castle

 Coach Kim Joo Young – SKY Castle

 Many might know the scary world of the Korean educational system.
 However, Coach Kim Joo Young (Kim Seo Hyung) will make you never want to put your child in the system…ever.
 Coach Kim Joo Young is an exclusive tutor that has a 100% success rate in getting students into one of the three top universities in Korea.
+What makes her character so scary is that you can see how a character like this could actually exist in South Korea.
 The lengths that she will go and the things she will do (even murder) will send chills down your spine.
 The movie does a great job of using her character as an instrument for parents to get what they want for their kids.
 Safe to say the tutoring industry in Korea took a bit of a hit by her character alone.